-The Town of Bolton abides by all federal and state law regarding family and medical leave, to include, but not limited to Family and Medical Leave Action (FMLA), Massachusetts Maternity Leave Act (MMLA), and Small Necessities Leave Act (SNLA), and other applicable federal and state laws regarding leaves of absence.
+The town abides by all federal and state laws regarding employee leaves of absence, including, but not limited to, Family and Medical Leave Act (FMLA), Massachusetts Maternity Leave Act (MMLA), and Small Necessities Leave Act (SNLA), copies of which are detailed in separate policies.
+These policies shall be issued to all Town employees and new hires, and are available upon request from the Town Administrator.